thisguygil/bobo/README.md

     * `watching <activity>` - Sets Bobo's activity to `watching <activity>`
     * `competing <activity>` - Sets Bobo's activity to `competing in <activity>`
 * `!dm <user-id> <message>` - Sends a direct message to a user specified by their Discord user ID
-* `!sql <statement>` - Executes an SQL statement in the linked database (see below)
+* `!sql <statement>` - Executes an SQL statement in the linked database
 > [!CAUTION]
 > The `!sql` command is dangerous and should be used with caution.
 It can be used to modify the database directly, which can cause data loss or corruption if used incorrectly.
-Most use cases should be to read data, rather than write it.
+It can be very useful for debugging or fixing issues, and most uses would be to run read-only queries, which are safe.
+Still, you should only use this command if you know what you're doing.

 #### Server Admin Commands
 Can be used by server admins only (as slash commands)